MrPigss/BetterJSONStorage/README.rst

 performance
 ************

+See new performance numbers on the bottom.
+The entire test suite will be redone to be up to date but until that happens both the old (as they are more complete) as the new (as they are more comparable to modern hardware) will be kept in the readme.

 The benchmarks are done on fixtures of real data:

 * citm_catalog.json, 1.7MiB, concert data, containing nested dictionaries of strings and arrays of integers, indented.